spam-thunder-with-sun/BlockchainProject/README.md

 	- insert the host, the port and the network id associated with ganache.

 ## Setup to run the Dapp and/or tests (in directory Proj_source):
-- run command '''npm install''' both in the directory “Proj_source” and in the directory “Proj_source/front”.
+- run command `npm install` both in the directory “Proj_source” and in the directory “Proj_source/front”.
 - run ganache.
-- run command “truffle compile”.
+- run command `truffle compile`.
-- run command “truffle migrate”.
+- run command `truffle migrate`.

 Test the code (in directory Proj_source):
-- run the command “truffle test test/Engine_certification_test.js” for ElectricEngine contract tests.
+- run the command `truffle test test/Engine_certification_test.js` for ElectricEngine contract tests.
-- run the command “truffle test test/Pump_certification_test.js” for ElectricPump contract tests.
+- run the command `truffle test test/Pump_certification_test.js` for ElectricPump contract tests.
-- run the command “truffle test test/General_test.js” for BaseCertContract contract tests.
+- run the command `truffle test test/General_test.js` for BaseCertContract contract tests.
-- run the command “truffle test test/Engine_certification_test_two_factory.js” for ElectricEngine contract tests with two producers.
+- run the command `truffle test test/Engine_certification_test_two_factory.js` for ElectricEngine contract tests with two producers.

 Run the Dapp (in the directory Proj_source/front):
-- run the command “npm start run”.
+- run the command `npm start run`.

 Run electric engine certification (Disclaimer: any time you change Metamask account you must reload the page) : connect, through Metamask, to the first account of Ganache.